validatedpatterns/agof/README.md

 ./pattern.sh make install
 ```

 In this model, you provide AWS credentials in addition to the other components needed in the "bare" install.
 The framework will build an AWS image using Red Hat's ImageBuilder, deploy that image onto a new AWS VPC and subnet, and deploy AAP on that image using the command line installer.
-It will then hand over the configuration of the AAP installation to the specified `controller_config_dir`.
+It will then hand over the configuration of the AAP installation to the specified `agof_controller_config_dir`.

 ###  3.4. <a name='ConvenienceFeaturesInstalldefinedbyoptionsinthedefaultinstall'></a>Convenience Features Install (defined by options in the "default" install)